rsnyder/juncture-docs/getting-started.md

 ``ve-annotate`` adds the [Hypothes.is](https://web.hypothes.is/) annotation client to an essay.
 The Hypothes.is annotation tool is [widely used in education](https://web.hypothes.is/education/).
 It is open source and based on standards developed by the W3C Web Annotation Working Group.

-The ``ve-annotate`` does not use any attributes.
+The `ve-annotate` does not use any attributes.
 Simply add the tag anywhere in your essay text and the annotation client will be added to the rendered essay.
 That's it.
 Using the annotation client from a rendered essay will require logging into Hypothes.is.
 New Hypothes.is users will need to [signup for a free Hypothes.is account](https://web.hypothes.is/start/).

 ?> Note that the annotation client is not added to an essay when displayed in an example snippet or in preview mode in the Juncture editor.
 It is only added to the rendered version of an essay.

-The example below demonstrates how to add the `.ve-annotate` tag to an essay.
+The example below demonstrates how to add the `ve-annotate` tag to an essay.

 <ve-snippet collapsible label="Adding the Hypothes.is annotation client to an essay">
     # My Essay